michaelkamphausen/jsCalendar/readme.md

 If you are using the single date selection mode, `startDateChanged` is the only triggered event.

+To initialize the calendar with start and end date, specify the attributes `data-startdate` and `data-enddate` at the jsCalender HTML element with the string representation of a JavaScript Date object.

+To set dates programatically, call `$(".jsCalendar").calendar().setDates(start, end)`, where `start` and `end` are Date objects representing the dates you want to set.
+If you pass `null` as parameter, the corresponding date selection is removed.

 To reset the selection programatically (e.g. with an extra button), you could trigger a `resetSelection` event on the jsCalender HTML element.

 From the user's perspective, range selection works like this: the first click is the start date, second click the end date, a third click resets the selection.
 If the selected end date is before the start date, they are automatically exchanged.
 It is possible to deselect a start or end date by clicking it without resetting the whole selection.

-Your can implement your own date selection algorithm by rewriting the `dateSelected` method.
+You can implement your own date selection algorithm by rewriting the `dateSelected` method.

+To set the first day of the week (e.g: Sunday, Monday, ...) specify the attribute `data-firstdayofweek` at the jsCalender HTML element with a value between 0 and 6.

-Right now, it is not possible to select a date in the past, there is no maximum selection date for the far future and it is not possible to define the first day of the week.
+Right now, it is not possible to select a date in the past and there is no maximum selection date for the far future.

 After initialization, the JavaScript Date object will be extended with a subset of instance methods from [datejs](http://www.datejs.com/): `clone`, `isLeapYear`, `getDaysInMonth`, `moveToFirstDayOfMonth`, `moveToLastDayOfMonth`, `addMilliseconds`, `addDays`, `addMonths` and `clearTime`.

 The `$` function is extended with a `slice` method to select a range from a set of elements like this `$("a").slice(3, 7)`, using the native slice implementation for arrays.
+Another extension is the `calendar` method, returning the Calendar object belonging to the first matched HTML element, if available.

 # Example